 Appeal Against Termination – Taught and Research Students

-28. Students whose studies have been terminated under the provisions of paragraph 17 or 25 hereof shall have the right to appeal to the Registrar.
+28. Students whose studies have been terminated under the provisions of paragraph 17 or 25 hereof shall have the right to appeal to the Chief Operating Officer.
 The appeal must be made in writing and must be made within 20 working days of the decision to terminate the student’s studies.

-29. The Registrar or his/her nominee will respond within 20 working days of receipt of an appeal made under the provisions of paragraph 28 hereof.
+29. The Chief Operating Officer or his/her nominee will respond within 20 working days of receipt of an appeal made under the provisions of paragraph 28 hereof.

-30. The Registrar shall either confirm the termination of studies or agree terms with the student for settling all obligations.
+30. The Chief Operating OfficerRegistrar shall either confirm the termination of studies or agree terms with the student for settling all obligations.

 31. Failure to adhere to any agreement reached in accordance with paragraph 30 hereof shall result in the immediate termination of the student’s studies.